 4. How do I outsource WordPress development?

-Outsourcing WordPress development is nearly identical to hiring.
+Outsourcing WordPress development is nearly identical to hiring a freelancer.
 The above steps can be used to find freelancers or agencies to whom you can outsource development.
 As with hiring, we would suggest first undertaking a small project to ensure that you find the right person or company to work with.

-5. What skills to you need for WordPress?
+5. What skills do you need for WordPress?